-If we say no to all or part of your Level 1 appeal, your appeal will automatically go on to Level 2.
+If we say no to all or part of your Level 1 appeal for medical care, your appeal will automatically go on to Level 2.
 The Level 2 appeal is conducted by an independent review organization that is not connected to us.

 - You do not need to do anything to start a Level 2 appeal.
-Medicare rules require we automatically send your appeal to Level 2 if we do not fully agree with your Level 1 appeal. - See Section 6.4 of this chapter for more information about Level 2 appeals.
+Medicare rules require we automatically send your appeal for medical care to Level 2 if we do not fully agree with your Level 1 appeal. - See Section 6.4 of this chapter for more information about Level 2 appeals. - For Part D drug appeals, if we say no to all or part of your appeal, you will need to ask for a Level 2 appeal.
+Part D appeals are discussed further in Section 7 of this chapter.